-- 3.1 The Social Partners are aware that the onset of globalisation and trade liberalisation demands an intensified co-operative effort to accelerate economic growth, increase employment and improve the living standards of all Barbadians. - 3.2 The Social Partners realise that there is need to raise efficiency and productivity in all spheres of activity to a level where Barbadian businesses can compete, and Barbadian products and services can be cost competitive in the new global environment. - 3.3 The Social Partners recognise that the private sector provides the vital engine of growth in the economy and plays a critical role in the generation of employment, in the development of investment opportunities and prosperity in the country. - 3.4 The Social Partners support current measures taken to improve the regulatory framework in which business in both the private and public sectors is conducted in Barbados.
-The Partners recognise that while fair and balanced regulations are necessary, every effort should be made to ensure that these regulations support a culture of entrepreneurship. - 3.5 The Social Partners agree that, if full advantage is to be taken of the opportunities inherent in globalisation, there must be the implementation of those policies which ensure the further development of all of the productive sectors of the economy, and which allow the utilisation of all the resources of the public service.
+- 3.1 The Social Partners support the ILO Declaration on Social Justice for a Fair Globalisation and recognise its value in determining an approach to deal with the social dimension of globalisation. - 3.2 The Social Partners are aware that globalisation and trade liberalisation demand an intensified co-operative effort, especially in the context of the subsequent global financial and economic crisis, to accelerate economic growth, increase employment and improve the living standards of all Barbadians. - 3.3 The Social Partners therefore pledge to work together, following the principles outlined in the Medium Term Development Strategy 2010-2014, which seeks to keep Barbados on an upward growth and development path. - 3.4 The Social Partners realise that there is need to raise efficiency and productivity in all spheres of activity to a level where Barbadian businesses can excel, and Barbadian products and services can be cost competitive and synonymous with the highest quality and value, in the new global environment. - 3.5 The Social Partners recognise that the private sector provides the vital engine of growth in the economy and plays a critical role in the generation of employment, in the development of investment opportunities and prosperity in the country. - 3.6 The Social Partners support current measures taken to improve the regulatory framework in which business in both the private and public sectors is conducted in Barbados.
+The Partners recognise that while fair and balanced regulations are necessary, every effort should be made to ensure that these regulations support a culture of entrepreneurship. - 3.7 The Social Partners agree that, if full advantage is to be taken of the opportunities inherent in globalisation, there must be the implementation of those policies which ensure the further development of all of the productive sectors of the economy.
+The Social Partners also agree that the realisation of the nation's objective of sustained economic growth, coupled with equitable social development, requires a transformed public service that is fully staffed, highly trained and properly managed, directed and empowered to effect just and transparent governance.